How the Middle East crisis has affected sporting events and athletes

 Sindhu withdraws from badminton’s All England Open

-The US men’s hockey team withdrew from a Hockey World Cup 2026 qualifier in Ismailia, Egypt, after an official advisory from the state department urging all US citizens to leave nations in or close to conflict zones.
+The US men’s hockey team withdrew from a hockey World Cup 2026 qualifier in Ismailia, Egypt, after an official advisory from the State Department urging all US citizens to leave nations within or close to conflict zones.

 Round of 16 clashes featuring Middle Eastern clubs in the Asian Champions League Elite in the first two weeks of March have been postponed.